 Although we had areas of focus, we really wanted to tidy up the full user flow.
-We worked hard to reduce the number of display variations experienced by the user when interacting with the system and introduced a clear control panel that remains on show at all times.
-We also carefully considered how to best use the screen space available, the essential functions needed and produced a design with appropriately sized buttons for the driver to select.
+We worked hard to reduce the number of display variations experienced by the user when interacting with the system.
+We introduced a clear control panel that remains on show at all times.
+We also carefully considered how to use best the screen space available, the essential functions needed and produced a design with appropriately sized buttons for the driver to select.

 We also implemented colours and icons to make the information easier to digest at a glance, colours and icons that a driver would instinctively relate with particular actions i.e. green phone icon to answer a call, a red phone icon to end the call and blue used throughout to reflect what audio source is currently in use.

 We focused on making all buttons clearly clickable, providing the most intuitive action.

 We implemented a clear divide between key functions and secondary setting options for use of use.

 In conclusion: User environment is everything!

 Ultimately, the user experience here just isn’t as good as it can be, there are far too many buttons that need to be clicked through to get to the point of changing the source, all of which are counterintuitive and difficult to select which makes it very easy to almost force the user into selecting a wrong option.

 To echo my earlier comments, the current Zoe in-car system just isn’t fit for purpose.
 Although on the face of it, the screens look well designed and feel very tech-focused, the environment in which the user will be interacting with the product, i.e. driving, just hasn’t been fully considered during the design or build stages.
 This has left us, here at Strafe, considerable room to improve the user experience and focus on the key functionality of an in-car system.

 Read more: Reimagined Series: Now TV